alphanodes/ansible-collection-setup/roles/memcached/README.md

 Memcached limits.
 The maximum amount of RAM `memcached` will consume (64MB is the default), the memory-limit of a single item and the maximum number of simultaneous connections memcached will handle.

-    memcached_log_file: /var/log/memcached.log

-The location of the memcached log file.

     memcached_log_verbosity: ""

 Normally memcached does not log anything.
 Change to "-v" to enable logging or to "-vv" for debug logging.